 Half Moon Wildlife Management Area (WMA) lies in the northwest corner of Sumter County in central Florida.
 The entrance to Half Moon is located at the north end of CR 247, off SR 44 between Inverness and Wildwood.
+The address is 8864 CR 247 Lake Panasoffkee, FL 33538.
 It is approximately 7 miles west of I-75 and the turnpike and 25 miles south of Ocala.

 Additional wildlife viewing sites in the vicinity.

 Numerous public conservation properties are close to Half Moon, including Crystal River State Preserve, Flying Each WMA, Lake Panasoffkee WMA, Potts WMA, and Withlacoochee and Goethe State Forests.
 The nearby state forest tracts include Jumper Creek, Richloam, Citrus, Ross Prairies, and Homosassa WMAs.